peterbourgon/peter-bourgon-org/src/go-and-the-modern-enterprise/index.md

 Same as package server, it should integrate with [service discovery](#service-discovery), and work equally well over multiple [transports](#package-transport).

+Where appropriate, package client and server should share code.
+For example, connection pooling, rate limiting, and request tracing all share a common core that can exist independently of the specific implementations.

 <a name="service-discovery"></a>
 ### Service discovery <a class="lite" href="#service-discovery">&#8734;</a>